-Placeholder for Biological Objectives - Bucket 3
+Placeholder for Biological Objectives - Bucket 2

-As outlined in the 3-phase approach for revising the draft MERR that was approved by the Council's Fish and Wildlife Committee during its June 2010 meeting, the development and prioritization of the Program's biological objectives has been assigned to the Bucket Three (long-term) and will to be addressed prior to the onset of the next Program amendment process.
-The Bucket Three phase will include further discussion with the region's managers and stakeholder through focused meetings or online forums.
+As outlined in the 3-phase approach for revising the draft MERR that was approved by the Council's Fish and Wildlife Committee during its June 2010 meeting, the development and prioritization of the Program's biological objectives has been assigned to the Bucket Two (long-term) and will to be addressed prior to the onset of the next Program amendment process.
+The Bucket Two phase will include further discussion with the region's managers and stakeholder.